wotakuro/UnityShaderVariantLoggerForEditor/README.md

 Windows 10 - Mac/ Mac (test with Intel MacOS 12.0)

+There is also a sister tool, [ProfilerModuleForShaderCompile](https://github.com/wotakuro/ProfilerModuleForShaderCompile/).
+This tool provides a ProfilerModule specialized for ShaderCompile information.

 # How to use

 Call "Tools/UTJ/ShaderVariantLogger" and open the window.<br />